Skip to content

 Since last fall’s election, former Chief of Streets Jascha Franklin-Hodge has resigned from City Hall, as well as his Deputy Chief for Infrastructure and Design Julia Campbell.
 Vineet Gupta, the longtime Director of Planning for the Boston Transportation Department, announced his retirement last month.

-Among the projects and initiatives that the Mayor has delayed, cancelled, or otherwise blocked in the past year, without any public communication:
+Among the projects and initiatives that the Mayor has delayed, cancelled, or otherwise blocked in the past year, with little to no public communication:

 • The mayor’s “safety surge” of speed hump installations appears to have been mothballed.
 In 2023, the mayor promised to install up to 500 new speed humps on an annual basis on smaller neighborhood side streets.
 But in 2025, the city installed fewer than two dozen, and the mayor’s office has ignored requests for a progress report.